• Menu

 Does your dog appears to be hysterical with excitement each time you leave the house?

-If you have to wrestle him to the ground in order to clip on his lead, instead of giving commands he is never going to obey, try this little exercise.
+If you have to wrestle them to the ground in order to clip on a leash, while giving a stream of commands they are never going to obey, try this little exercise.

 Sit To Be Leashed